 “With our huge love for table tennis, our experience in organising big events and the huge fan base we know we could make these World Championships a great success.”

 “I like Germany very much.
 The viewers in Germany are the best.
 They give me a lot of energy so that I can play very well.”

-- Sustainability: Top events in Germany promote the growth of table tennis lastingly.
-Regional associations and clubs make use of World Championships to gain new members and to motivate their players.
-In table tennis, enthusiastic volunteers from all over Germany and neighbouring countries help with the organization of the tournament and carry on their enthusiasm to their regions and clubs.
+- Sustainable: Germany promotes the sustainable growth of table tennis worldwide.
+German clubs and those from neighbouring countries use World Championships to recruit new members and to motivate their players.
+Enthusiastic volunteers from all over Germany and around the globe carry their love of the sport back to their countries and clubs.

-- Marketing: Europe is the biggest market for table tennis after Asia.
+- Economy: Europe is a large, economically strong market for table tennis and its associated industry.

-- Media attention: Whether on TV, on the radio, internet or in the newspapers: World Championships even attract more media attention to our sports.
-The excitement is noticeable beyond the host cit and for months after the event.
+- Media attention: Whether on TV, on the radio, live stream or in print – World Championships attract media attention to our sport beyond the host city and for months after the event has ended.

 World Championships 1930 in Berlin, 1959 in Dortmund, 1969 in München, 1989 in Dortmund, 2006 in Bremen, 2012 in Dortmund, 2017 in Düsseldorf

 European Championships 1962 in Berlin, 1978 in Duisburg, 1992 in Stuttgart, 2000 in Bremen und 2009 in Stuttgart